 Please read the following information carefully as it will help answer all of your questions about our services and the Short Inca Trail to Machu Picchu trek below:

-SECOND, we require a deposit of $211.00 USD per person, in order, to purchase a permit for the Short Inca Trail.
-You can make your deposit by clicking on the VISA or PAYPAL symbols on the top of our home page or click on the VISA or PAYPAL symbols on our booking page.
+Once you have filled out the necessary information, we kindly request a deposit of $211.00 USD per person to secure your spot on the Short Inca Trail.
+You can conveniently make your deposit by clicking on the VISA or PAYPAL symbols located at the top of our homepage, or you can also find these symbols on our booking page.

 In your daypack, or on the first day’s hike you will need: